 “That’s alright.
 I’m going to set up some star trails.”

 “Alright.”
 Clarence chuckled.
 “Go on then.”

 A cold snap had blown in from Canada, and the temperature in northern Michigan plummeted to a mere 38 degrees.
 Factor in the breeze, and it was finger freezing weather.
-Clarence reached into his coat pockets, always prepared for the unexpected, and fetched a set of thick gloves.
-He slid the gloves over his wide, wrinkled fingers, then sat down on a fallen log by the hemlocks.
+Always prepared for the unexpected, Clarence reached into his coat pockets and fetched a set of thick gloves.
+He slid the gloves over his wide, wrinkled fingers, and sat down on a fallen log by the hemlocks.
 He reached into his pocket once more, and pulled out a single film photograph.

 The photo was folded to fit in his pocket, but he bent back the edge and gazed into its face.